The Werewolf Caper:

 Waiting to give him a fright, and a nip.
 And watch him stew for a month, agonizing over whether he was going to turn, next full moon.

 I’m sure that to a couple of young bullies that prospect would have been hilarious.
 Fortunately, James had just enough common sense to realize that to deploy it would entail a strong likelyhood of Madam Pomfrey getting involved.
-Who would know a cursed bite from an ordinary one.
+She would know a cursed bite from an ordinary one.

-And, in any event, that would have all kinds of potential for spinning out of their control if Snape had tried to cover the matter up, healed himself, and then put himself in harm’s way by making his way to where werewolves were suspcted of lurking, in order to turn the following month (which would have been during the summer break).
+And, in any event, that would have all kinds of potential for spinning out of their control if Snape had tried to cover the matter up, healed himself, and then put himself in harm’s way by making his way to where werewolves were suspcted of lurking, in order to turn the following month (which might have been during the summer break).
 Or, knowing that special arrangements had been made for Lupin, had chosen to pursue the matter of requesting that the same arrangements be made for him, and been sent off to the shack with him.
 No. Just too many variables for a bunch of kids to be able to antcipate.

 So James followed a hunch and averted disaster.
 Barely.

-And it was really, really nasty.
+And that had the potential to get really, really nasty.

-And Albus just plain couldn’t afford to expel Black.
+And, as for that second charge, Albus just plain couldn’t afford to expel Black.